Vinalhaven, Maine: Energy

 Vinalhaven is the site of one of the first large wind power projects on the U.S. east coast.
-Approved by a vote of 383–5 on July 29, 2008, by members of the Fox Islands Electric Cooperative, the project was expected to significantly reduce rates on the island residents, who previously imported their power from the mainland via a submarine power cable.
-Three 1.5 MW wind turbine towers, which went online in late 2009, are capable of producing a comparable amount of energy to what the island uses.
+Approved by a vote of 383–5 on July 29, 2008, by members of the Fox Islands Electric Cooperative, the project was expected to reduce electrical costs for the island residents, who were importing power from the mainland via a submarine power cable.
+Three 1.5MW wind turbine towers went online in late 2009; they generate roughly as much power as the island uses.

 Near the end of 2009, an Island Energy Task Force was established to "facilitate a transition to affordable, reliable, domestically produced energy, and on the consumer end, to energy-smart products, with special emphasis on serving the Vinalhaven community."

-Starting in the spring of 2010, the task force began spearheading a project to use some of the Fox Islands wind energy to charge electric thermal storage heaters installed on the island.
-The charging takes place when the project's three turbines are generating more power than the islands need, which is common in the winter.
+Within months, the task force was spearheading a project to charge thermal storage heaters on the island when the turbines generate more power than the islands need, which is common in the winter.

-In operation the turbines have indeed reduced power bills, but at a cost of a loss of quality of life for nearby residents, who complain that the turbines cause constant noise and vibration.
+The turbines have reduced power bills but disturb nearby residents with constant noise and vibration.